TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-context-kit_case_study.md

 tkr-context-kit represents exploration of a new design discipline: **creating information architectures specifically for AI agent consumption**.

 Traditional UX design principles apply—progressive disclosure, consistent mental models, reducing cognitive load—but the implementation details differ.
-Agents "read" hierarchical structures differently than humans browse interfaces.
+Agents "read" hierarchical structures differently than people browse interfaces.

 **The core insight:** AI agents are users too.
 They deserve thoughtful UX design that considers their needs, preferences, and interaction patterns.
-When we design for agent efficiency while maintaining human accessibility, we enable new forms of human-AI collaboration.
+When we design for agent efficiency while maintaining accessibility for people, we enable new forms of collaboration between people and AI.

 ---